lisp-mirror/lqml/examples/meshtastic/readme.md

 It may occur that your radio device is sometimes not found; some suggestions:

+* try to disable the radio in any other app that used it previously
 * try to unpair your radio from current device
-* try to turn bluetooth off and on again
-* try to reboot your radio
+* press-and-hold on the radio icon to restart device discovery

 A generic bluetooth app like **nRF Connect** may help in order to see if the devices themselves work and are able to connect.